Beer Tours: Beers Around the World (Showcase)

-Despite the microbrewing renaissance occuring in the United States right now, The American Adventure doesn’t normally serve many microbrews.
-Liberty Inn’s menu just changed and picked up Anchor Brewing Liberty Ale and Sweetwater IPA, so pick one up and enjoy the Voices of Liberty.
+Until recently, The American Adventure didn’t serve many microbrews.
+However, Liberty Inn’s menu changed recently and picked up Anchor Brewing Liberty Ale and Sweetwater IPA.
+The new Block and Hans stand also sells a variety of good beer including Victory Golden Monkey and Napa Smith Hopageddon Imperial IPA, so pick one up and enjoy the Voices of Liberty.

 Italy is possibly the best stop for beer in World Showcase.
 Tutto Gusto is your best bet for a beer without a full sit-down meal in Italy; head on in and try anything that isn’t a pale American lager or a Birra Moretti for best results.
-Of special note, in addition to the rotating taps, is the Tutto Gusto Coffee Porter brewed specially for this location only.
+The selection changes fairly regularly; we try to keep our list up to date so click the Tutto Gusto link for the latest.
 If Sergio, the Italian mime and juggler, is around be sure to check out his show (you may remember him from my Via Napoli article).